kdflint/alliance-ship/docs/install.md

 #### 3a) Create OAuth test application

+Login to your GitHub account at https://github.com (Register for an account if you do not yet have one.)

-Under your GitHub Public Profile, select `OAuth applications` from the Developer section of the navigation menu.
+In Settings, select `OAuth applications` from the Developer section of the navigation menu.

-Click the `Register a New Application` button and enter these settings:
+Click the `Register a New Application` button and enter these values:

     Application name = 'Alliance'
     Homepage URL = 'http://northbridgetech.org'
     Application Description = 'This is a local testing installation of the Northbridge Alliance application' Authorization callback URL: Leave empty for now

 Click `Register Application` to save these settings.
-You will return to this screen in a later step in order to insert the newly generated Client ID and Client Secret values into your local configuration.
+Leave this browser tab open becuase you will return to this screen in a later step in order to insert the newly generated Client ID and Client Secret values into your local configuration.

 #### 3b) Create Personal Access token (for webhooks)

-Under your GitHub Public Profile, select `Personal access tokens` from the Developer section of the navigation menu.
+In Settings, select `Personal access tokens` from the Developer section of the navigation menu.

 Click the `Generate New Token` button and enter these settings: